 Steps to Help Yourself

-“Understanding the uselessness of trying to take on and fix a loved ones suffering is a major step from co-dependency to healthy love and care”
+Understanding the uselessness of trying to take on and fix a loved ones suffering is a major step from co-dependency to healthy love and care

-There are some truly inspiring stories and information available via TedX, You tube and other media platforms.
-Here are a select few to help you understand yourself and your family member.
+There are also some truly inspiring stories and information available via TedX, YouTube and other media platforms.
+Here are a select few to help you understand yourself and your family member: